samtools/htslib/samples/DEMO.md

 Refer: mod_aux_ba.c

 Shows the records updated with an array of integers, containing count of ACGT and N in that order.
+The bases are decoded before count for the sake of simplicity.
+Refer qtask_ordered.c for a better counting where decoding is made outside the loop.

     ./mod_aux_ba samtools/test/mpileup/mpileup.1.bam